Rookabu/Project-GTHelper/README.md

 ## You are finished ?

-You can easily donwload your created ground truth using the 'Download table' button.
+You can easily download your created ground truth using the 'Download table' button.
 Your ground truth will be downloaded as a csv file and can be used to train a large language model or for other purposes.

 <img src= "image-6.png" width="600">